-Military personnel rely on their sense of sight to detect hazards to avoid, aim weapons, and maintain overall situational awareness to ensure unit safety and mission success.
-Technology can help enhance visual capabilities, but each Service Member, unit leader, and healthcare provider must help ensure individuals are visually ‘ready to fight.’
+Military personnel rely on their sense of sight to detect hazards to avoid, aim weapons, and maintain situational awareness to ensure unit safety and mission success.
+Technology can help enhance visual capabilities and reduce risk of in-theatre eye injuries, but each Service Member, unit leader, and healthcare provider must help ensure individuals maintain “sight to fight.”

-Military public health vision experts support the warfighter by both by providing input to technology, procedures, and policy to protect and optimize Service Members’ eyesight, researching medical and technology data, and by training local vision conservation assets* to better clinically evaluate, monitor, and advise patients.
+Military public health vision experts support the warfighter by providing input to technology, procedures, and policy, researching medical and technology data, and by training* local vision conservation assets to better clinically evaluate, monitor, and advise patients.